Julien-R44/japa-vscode/README.md

 - F1 -> Preferences: Open Keyboard Shortcuts
 - Type `japa-vscode` in the search bar
 - Change the `japa-vscode.runTest` or `japa-vscode.runTestFile` keybindings

+## Snippets

+All snippets are prefixed with `ja:`.
+Give it a try in your editor to see what's available.

 ## Contributing
 * See [contributing guide](./.github/CONTRIBUTING.md)